Arstanley/LogNormal-Mixture/README.md

 log_mm.fit_predict(data)
 ```

-For more detailed examples and illustrations, please refer to the _TestingLogNormal.ipynb_ notebook file
+For more detailed examples and illustrations, please refer to the _TestingLog_Normal.ipynb_ notebook file

 ## Prerequisite